-Here are a few answers to the questions we’re most frequently asked about the Québec Winter Carnival.
+Here are a few answers to the questions we’re being asked frequently

 - When is the next Carnival?

 - How can I get the Bonhomme Effigy Pass?